Yeah69/MrMeeseeks.DIE.Docs/docs/index.md

 # Welcome to MrMeeseeks.DIE

 The DIE is a secret agency organized by a bunch of Mr. Meeseekses.
 Its goal is to gather the information necessary to resolve your dependencies.
-Therefore...
+Therefore …

 > The acronym DIE stands for **D**ependency **I**njection DI**E**.